Comparisons

 Tenki vs Depot: at a glance

 Tenki and Depot both offer faster-than-GitHub CI infrastructure, but solve slightly different problems.
-Tenki is a full drop-in replacement for GitHub-hosted runners built on bare-metal x64 and Apple Silicon M4 Pro hardware, priced at $0.003 per minute for a 2 vCPU / 4 GB standard runner, with 1,700 free compute minutes per month for every workspace.
+Tenki is a full drop-in replacement for GitHub-hosted runners built on bare-metal x64 and Apple Silicon M4 Pro hardware, priced at $0.004 per minute for a 2 vCPU / 4 GB standard runner, with $10 in free credit per month for every workspace.
 Depot began as a faster Docker-image builder with distributed remote caching and later added GitHub Actions runners; its focus remains Docker-first workflows and build caching.

 This page summarises the practical differences so you can choose the right tool for your workload.